Rudraksha Bracelet Guide: How to Wear, Which Wrist, and Care

 7 Mukhi Rudraksha Bracelet — The Shani Shield

-The 7 Mukhi Rudraksha is presided over by Goddess Lakshmi (or Ananta Naga in some texts) and corresponds to Shani (Saturn) — the Graha of discipline, karma, delays, and hard-earned rewards.
-This is the single most sought-after Rudraksha for anyone navigating a difficult Saturn transit, and it is the primary bracelet recommendation during Sade Sati — the challenging 7.5-year Saturn transit over the natal Moon.
+The 7 Mukhi Rudraksha is presided over by Ananta, the king of serpents, per the Padma Purana.
+The Shiva Purana names its deity Ananga, and by wearing it even a poor man becomes a great lord.
+In the modern astrological convention it is paired with Shani (Saturn), the graha of discipline, karma, delays, and hard-earned rewards.
+This is the single most sought-after Rudraksha for anyone navigating a difficult Saturn transit, and it is the main bracelet pick during Sade Sati, the tough 7.5-year Saturn transit over the natal Moon.
+The link of prosperity and Maa Lakshmiji to the 7 Mukhi is a modern devotional overlay, not stated in the classical texts.

-Why it matters: Saturn's transits are the most feared in Jyotish because they bring prolonged periods of restriction, karmic reckoning, and material hardship.
-The 7 Mukhi Rudraksha does not eliminate Saturn's lessons (no remedy does — Saturn insists on teaching), but it harmonises the experience: obstacles become manageable, delays come with clarity rather than despair, and the karmic process unfolds without unnecessary cruelty.
-The Padma Purana attributes material stability, financial discipline, and freedom from debt to the 7 Mukhi wearer.
+Why it matters: Saturn's transits are the most feared in Jyotish because they bring long periods of restriction, karmic reckoning, and material hardship.
+The 7 Mukhi Rudraksha does not remove Saturn's lessons (no remedy does, Saturn insists on teaching), but it balances the experience.
+Obstacles become workable, delays come with clarity rather than despair, and the karmic process unfolds without needless cruelty.
+The Padma Purana says of the 7 Mukhi wearer that poison does not spread and sins perish day by day.

 Best for: Anyone currently in Sade Sati, Shani Mahadasha, Shani Dasha, or experiencing chronic delays, financial pressure, or career stagnation traceable to Saturn's influence.
 Also excellent for building long-term discipline and patience.